Robert-M-Lucas/rss2/README.md

 - Modify the config with: `rss config`

-This uses the editor configured in the config file
+This uses the editor configured in the config file (defaults to vscode).

-Example nvim configuration:
+Example nvim configuration (Linux):
 ```json
 "rust_project_edit_command_blocking": {
     "command": "nvim",